powerhome/playbook-swift/README.md

 ## Installation

-- Playbook Apple can be added via the Swift Package Manager
+- Playbook Swift can be added via the Swift Package Manager
   1. Search for: `git@github.com:powerhome/PlaybookSwift.git`
   2. Resolve package dependencies
   3. In your Swift view file, `import Playbook`